darklang/dark/README.md

 - Run `scripts/builder --compile --serve`

+# Deploy it to prod

+You'll need to install the gcloud sdk via https://cloud.google.com/sdk/downloads

+Build the production container (assumes that the build has succeeded):

+- `./scripts/gcp-build-container`

+Then deploy the build container:

+- `./script/gcp-deploy`

 # Setting up your editor

 Ideally, you'd be able to use elm-make and merlin inside the container.